Submit a Manuscript

 The HKS Misinformation Review encourages posting of preprints of research manuscripts on preprint servers, authors’ or institutional websites, and open communications between researchers whether on community preprint servers or preprint commenting platforms.
 Preprints may be posted at any time during the peer review process.
 Posting of preprints is not considered prior publication and will not jeopardize consideration at the HKS Misinformation Review.

 Authors should disclose details of preprint posting, including DOI and licensing terms, upon submission of the manuscript or at any other point during consideration at the HKS Misinformation Review.
-Once the preprint is published, it is the author’s responsibility to ensure that the preprint record is updated with a publication reference, including the DOI and a URL link to the published version of the article on the journal website.
+Once the preprint is published, it is the author’s responsibility to ensure that the preprint record is updated with a publication reference, including the DOI and a URL link to the published version of the article on the HKS Misinformation Review website.

-Conference Proceedings
+Conference Papers

 Data Sharing Policy

 If code has been used in the study, then that code should be deposited with the data.
 It is highly recommended that, whenever possible, the code be open source.
-In those cases where sensitive data cannot be made available in the repository, exceptions may be granted at the discretion of the editor-in-chief.
+In those cases where sensitive data cannot be made available in the repository, exceptions may be granted at the discretion of the Editor-in-Chief.

 By default, data deposited in the Harvard Dataverse will be given a Creative Commons 0 waiver, thereby allowing it to be reused for any purpose, including commercial, with the expectation that the data will be cited when reused.
-If data has already been deposited in a repository other than the Harvard Dataverse, then the author is required to deposit the data into the Harvard Dataverse and add a link to the original dataset.
-If a dataset is larger than 1TB, please contact the editor-in-chief.
-Once a dataset is deposited in the Harvard Dataverse, the data citation must be listed in the paper’s references.
+If data has already been deposited in a repository other than the Harvard Dataverse (e.g., OSF), the author is required to deposit the data into the Harvard Dataverse and add a link to the original dataset.
+Once a dataset is deposited in the Harvard Dataverse, the data citation(s) must be listed in the “Data Availability” section at the end of the main text.

 Archiving and Preservation Policy